-Is there an Opportunity to turn this into a learning experience?
+- Is there an Opportunity to turn this into a learning experience?
 Learning takes place through interaction: talking, singing, rhymes, stories, and positive feedback.

-Is there a way to Recognize and value your child and their efforts?
+- Is there a way to Recognize and value your child and their efforts?
 This builds confidence and self-esteem.
 Is there a way to recognize when your child has made progress?

-Does this activity have room for Interaction?
+- Does this activity have room for Interaction?
 Brain development takes place through “serve and return”—healthy back-and-forth communication.

-Children absorb the behaviours and attitudes of the people they spend the most time with.
+- Children absorb the behaviours and attitudes of the people they spend the most time with.
 Does the way you use technology Model a positive attitude about learning?

 In short, since learning occurs within the relationship between child and caregiver, and through “serve and return interaction,” nothing compares to hands-on activities done with a real human.
 That said, family literacy is about making the most of your everyday activities, and for a lot of families those activities include digital technology.
 Think of ways you can add value to these experiences!

-Turn closed captioning on when watching TV.
+- Turn closed captioning on when watching TV.

-Use your smartphone camera together to capture items on a scavenger hunt.
+- Use your smartphone camera together to capture items on a scavenger hunt.

-When playing games on a tablet, make it truly interactive by talking about what’s happening and asking questions.
+- When playing games on a tablet, make it truly interactive by talking about what’s happening and asking questions.

 Digital technology has its place, but it’s important to unplug and have boundaries.
 Try “tech time-outs” for the whole family!
 Go outside and play together; bake together; do a craft together.